foodyhouse/FoodyHouse/README.md

 - 🧭 Clean and Intuitive Interface: User-friendly layout and design for seamless interaction.

 - 🍔 Browse Menu – View a variety of food items with images, descriptions, and prices
+- 🤖 AI Chat Bot - A Foody Bot that suggest Food based upon you mood or diet plan

 - 🛒 Add to Cart – Easily add and manage items in the shopping cart
 - 💾 Local Storage Integration: Cart items are stored locally, so users retain them between sessions.